danpeirce/danpeirce.github.io/2017/Raspberry/RPi-PC-desktop.md

 ## Finding Hosts on the Local Network

 Often it is handy to be able to find hosts on the local network.
-This can be done with **arp-scan** if it has been installed.
+Perhaps one has a headless RPi and does not remember the hostname or IP address.
+The IP address cand be found from another Linux computer on the same local network with **arp-scan** if it has been installed.

 It can be installed with:

 ~~~~bash
 pi@proton:~ $ sudo apt-get install arp-scan